 The model is written in AD model builder with data read from one input file.
 Some settings in the model code are specific for this stock so it would not be applied to other stocks without some changes.
 Some important settings in the model are:

-- Ages 1 14.
-Last age group not plus group. - Number of survivors at age 1-13 in the beginning of the assessment year estimated. - The oldest age is estimated by the following equation:
+• Ages 1 - 10.
+Last age group is a plus group.

+• Number of survivors at age 1-10 in the beginning of the assessment year estimated